railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

    :scale: 75
    :align: center

-   *Configuration wizard used to install the required applications when you select the Simplified view option*
+   *Configuration Wizard with the Simplified view option*

-:guilabel:`Skip` the step that asks you to :guilabel:`Configure Your Accounting Chart`.
+:guilabel:`Skip` the step that asks you to configure your Accounting Chart.
+OpenERP will now display the opening screen with all selected business applications installed.
-After you follow through the complete wizard, you can have a system that can perform all the required functionality.

 .. _fig-oech03cfgexample: